 - For tortillas with opened or has no more packaging, repack them into freezer bags or containers.
 Vacuum as much air as possible before sealing the packaging.

-- Label the packaging with the date of expiry from the original packaging or the date when you repacked it if original packaging is not available.
+- Label the packaging with the date of expiry from the original packaging or the date when you repacked it if the original packaging is not available.

-- Store them inside the freezer and they should still be consumable for up to approximately 6 to 7 months on the average.
+- Store them inside the freezer and they should still be consumable for up to approximately 6 to 7 months on average.